-Motto – Pi Sigma Alpha, letters that correspond to three Greek words representing the ideals of Mortar Board: scholarship, leadership and service.
+Motto – Pi Sigma Alpha, letters that correspond to three Greek words representing the Ideals of Mortar Board: scholarship, service and leadership.

 Symbol – A mortarboard, an ancient symbol of honor and distinction, represents the organization.
 Many early scholars adopted the clerical or monastic robes as a symbol, illustrating their devotion to learning.

 Colors – Gold (representing achievement) and silver (symbolizing opportunity).

 A member of Mortar Board, a local honor society at The Ohio State University, met a member of Pi Sigma Chi from Swarthmore College on the campus of the University of Chicago.
 Each woman wore a small pin in the shape of a mortarboard.
 Through discussion, they realized each pin represented an honor society for women with similar values and procedures.

 Representatives from Cornell University, The University of Michigan, The Ohio State University, Swarthmore College and Syracuse University held the founding meeting on February 15 on the campus of Syracuse University.
 At this time, the pin, motto and Bylaws were adopted.
 The organization remained nameless.

 Although the organization had informally been called "Mortar Board" in numerous pieces of correspondence since the founding meeting, the name was not made official until the second national convention, held at The University of Michigan.
 It was decided that national officers would come from ranks of alumni, and institutions would petition the Society to be considered for a chapter charter.